meicib/jelly-quiz/README.md

 Curious about which jellyfish you most align with?
-Take journey through a jellyfish kingdom and this quiz to find out!
+Take a journey through a jellyfish kingdom in this quiz to find out!

 Current link at https://meicib.github.io/jelly-quiz